 Organic foods and wellness products have become a standard for healthy living over many years, and the recent major growth of the cannabis market has created a demand for organically produced cannabis as well.
 A well executed harvest of cannabis plants includes curing cannabis and a well thought out drying process, among other processes we’ll discuss in this article.

 Demand for organic cannabis is rising

 Cannabis has historically been used for a variety of purposes.
 Every part of the cannabis plant can be used, and in a multitude of sometimes-surprising ways.
 Cultivated varieties of cannabis are harvested for their therapeutic and psychoactive cannabinoids, whether ingested in original form or extracted to maximize the potential of compounds like CBD, CBG, CBN, and other minor cannabinoids.
-Second, cannabis is an excellent nutritional source many describe as a superfood (3).
+Additionally, cannabis is an excellent nutritional source many describe as a superfood (3).